Is A Draughtsman A Professional?

 A practitioner with expertise in creating computer-aided design and drafting (CAD) drawings is known as a draughtsman or drafter.
 A draughtsman may focus on working with specific materials, such as electrical circuits, concrete, or steel, or on disciplines such as architecture, mechanical systems, or civil engineering.

-In other to become a professional draughtsman, you must first earn a high school diploma or its equivalent in order to work as a draughtsman.
+To become a professional draughtsman, you must first earn a high school diploma or its equivalent to work as a draughtsman.
 Drafting skills can also be acquired through on-the-job training as a trainee or assistant to a seasoned AutoCAD drafter.
-In addition, you can apply to a college degree programme, a certification programme, or a vocational college.
+In addition, you can apply to a college degree program, a certification program, or a vocational college.

 What Is Required Of A Professional Draughtsman